How to Start Print on Demand Shopify Store

 Instead, focus on a segment of a broad market.

 For example, clothing is a broad niche or market that appeals to a global audience.
-But you don’t have to start a POD store selling “clothes.”
+However, you don’t have to start a POD store selling clothes.

 Instead of selling clothes, a broad term, you can explicitly sell winter clothes, teens wear, jeans, t-shirts, ladies’ wear, etc. Your store product should target one of these markets.